 A notable feature of the M.Sc. programme in Saarbrücken is the close proximity of university institutes to a number of highly respected external research institutions that are located on campus.
 The department collaborates closely with the German Research Center for Artificial Intelligence (DFKI) as well as with the Max Planck Institute for Informatics (MPII) and the Max Planck Institute for Software Systems (MPI-SWS).

 Students on the Master's programme must acquire 120 ECTS credits (120 CP).
-Students select at least four core lectures (24 CP) from the following categories:
+Students select at least four core or foundation lectures (24 CP) from the following categories:

 - Computational Linguistics

 - Machine Translation

 The subsequent advanced study stage offers a range of seminars, software projects and advanced lectures from the categories listed above and also includes the compulsory Master's seminar, which prepares for the final thesis.
 In addition, students also need to attain between 6 and 18 CP from courses in the fields of Computer Science or Cognitive Psychology.

 In the fourth and final semester, students complete their Master's thesis (30 CP).
 Students successfully completing the programme will be awarded a Master of Science (M.Sc.) degree.